electron/electronjs.org-old/_posts/2016-07-29-npm-install-electron.md

 end of 2016.

 The [electron-userland/electron-prebuilt](https://github.com/electron-userland/electron-prebuilt)
-repository will remain the canonical home of `electron-prebuilt`.
+repository will remain the canonical home of the `electron` npm package.

 ## Many thanks